 Tom is the proud father of ten, foster father to two, father-in-law to two, and the grandfather of two.

 Matthew Conrad Hoefling, age 31

 Katherine Hoefling Marshall, age 28

 Katie and her husband Tim Marshall are residents of Lohrville, Iowa.
-They are both employed by the Farner-Bocken Company in Carroll.
+She is a production supervisor with the Farner-Bocken Company in Carroll.